Contents

 Natural Light.

-Homes are becoming greener.
-Conserving energy is a significant cornerstone of residential LEED accreditation.
+Houses are becoming greener.
+Conserving energy is a significant cornerstone of residential LEED certification.
 LEED houses consume to 30% less energy than non-LEED homes.
-Skylights bring free, tidy, natural light into homes, reducing the quantity of synthetic light required in a house.
+Skylights bring free, tidy, natural light into homes, lowering the amount of artificial light needed in a home.

 Heat Gain When Required.